 With that said, the officially supported options are disheartening for the price conscious.
 Unreal supports capture cards from Blackmagic Design and AJA, but the cheapest one on their list with HDMI support is the DeckLink 4K Extreme 12G which costs a cool USD $895.
 That’s a lot of Benjamins.

 I opted instead for the BMD DeckLink Mini Recorder.
-It’s not officially supported, so it was a bit of a gamble.
+It’s not officially supported, so it was a gamble.

 Fortunately it works a treat.
-Install the PCIe card, download some software, configure Unreal, and Bob’s your uncle.
+Install the PCIe card, download Desktop Video from BMD’s website, configure Unreal, and Bob’s your uncle.2

 The BMD UltraStudio Mini Recorder — basically the Thunderbolt version of the DeckLink — was tempting for its ability to plug into my laptop.
 Unfortunately my desktop lacks Thunderbolt so I skipped that option.